 Day 6 – Porto

 Porto is Portugal’s second-largest metropolis after Lisbon.
-In my opinion, it has a huge potential but a requires a lot of conservation work.
+In my opinion, it has huge potential but requires a lot of conservation work.
 The old town, centered at Ribeira, was built on the hills overlooking the Douro River.
 Today it is a UNESCO World Heritage Site, with the 14th-century São Francisco church remaining its main attraction.

 My favorite spot is the São Bento Railway Station, probably the most beautiful railway station in the world.
 Over 20 thousand tiles covering the walls of the old station illustrate the history of Portugal.
 Check out 10 Top Attractions in Porto.

 Visitors also like the local port wine cellars, located across the river at Vila Nova de Gaia.
 Port tasting in one of them is a must for your trip, so plan accordingly.
 Maybe it is different during the peak season, but many wineries were closed on Sunday.
 I finally ended up at Taylor’s Port Winery dating back to 1692.
-I love port on general so I truly enjoyed this visit.
+I love port wine in general so I truly enjoyed this visit.

 Day 7 – Aveiro and Costa Nova

-Colorfully unique Aveiro is a favorite getaway destination for Portuguese locals.
+The colorfully unique Aveiro is a favorite getaway destination for Portuguese locals.
 Situated near the coast and nicknamed the “Venice of Portugal,” Aveiro will keep you occupied with a maze of canals filled with brightly colored boats.
 It is one of Portugal’s most romantic destinations.

-Most of Portugal was very nicely decorated for Christmas season, but Aveiro is a destination on its own if you visit during that time.
+Most of Portugal was very nicely decorated for the Christmas season, but Aveiro is a destination on its own if you visit during that time.
 The canal area was stunning.

 Costa Nova is famous for its colorful striped houses squashed into a tiny strip of land between the beach and the lagoon.
 You will find fresh and tasty food in many local restaurants there.
-Facilities exist for sailing, rowing, motorboats and water skiing.
+Facilities exist for sailing, rowing, motorboats, and water skiing.